CyborgAaron/TruffleFrameWorkShop/README.md

 *Can now interact with it via the console* truffle test

-*Will connect to localhost:3000* uses Infura which you'll need to gain access to applying for one via Infura.io npm run dev
+*Will connect to localhost:7454* uses Infura which you'll need to gain access to applying for one via Infura.io npm run dev

+Please refer to both the Petshop Tutorial and Deplyoing to the live network on: https://truffleframework.com/